e-kibet/counties-kenya-lib/README.md

 This project uses Node.js.
 We recommend running the following with code with at least Node 18.

 - For installing dependencies, run `npm install`
-- To execute the script run `npm start` and the output will be written `out.txt` file.
+- To execute the script run `npm start`